 How to watch the 2018 Oscars Best Picture nominees online

-The Oscars are less than two weeks away, leaving just enough time for viewers to watch the 2018 Best Picture nominees ahead of Hollywood’s biggest night.
+The Oscars are less than a week away, leaving just enough time for viewers to watch the 2018 Best Picture nominees ahead of Hollywood’s biggest night.

 If you don't want to make a trip to the movie theater, you may be in luck: more than half of this year's crop can be watched online.